zwall-bp/HL2-Custom-Map-Browser-And-Tool/readme.md

     * With the compiling tool automatically generating the correct thumbnail specs.
 * Credit themselves with the use of the comments.
 * And the best part, no more needing to see an ugly bsp-friendly name.
 Add spaces, colons, and other characters to the name of your map!
-* `[NOT YET IMPLEMENTED]` You can even pack your maps into a `.bmz` file for easier installation on the end user's side!
+* ~You can even pack your maps into a `.bmz` file for easier installation on the end user's side!~ Bmz support will not be added as it goes against this project's spirit of modular install/uninstall using `./custom`.

 ## Map Packs
 Along with browsing single maps, by creating a subdirectory inside of `./maps` allows you to have a specified *map pack* in which you can give your own name, comment, and thumbnail.